abhishekbhakat6/Hiring-process-analytics/README.md

-# Hiring-process-analytics
-Excel based analysis of hiring trends and insight for an MNC
 # Hiring Process Analytics

 This project presents a comprehensive analysis of the hiring trends within a multinational company (MNC), using a dataset that simulates the role of a Data Analyst at Google.
 The analysis was performed using **Microsoft Excel 365**.